CHIP-SET/Documents/Developing_a_Research_Object_Best_Practices.md

-#Developing a Research Object - Best Practice
+#Developing a Research Object - Best Practices

 ###Q:  What is the purpose of the research object? (see determining the purpose of a research object using user stories.)